GavinScoville/Buoy-Proj/README.md

     8 Smith Island.
 SISW1.
 [48.321 N 122.831 W] (wind only).

 ## Make predictions as to what windows conditions are good
-I am currently using a very simplistic newtonian model.
+I am currently using a very simplistic newtonian model, while I keep past observations logged on my personal computer.
+When the dataset gets large enough to do some machine learning, I can fit a stochastic model to predict wave conditions.
-This will hopefully will get updated with a stochastic model, which requres fewer violated assumtions.
-If I have free time I might look into numerical methods so I can include the coreolis effect, bathymetry, wind, tides, and currents in a deterministic model.

-OR I can use WaveWatch3, developed by NOAA and available at https://github.com/NOAA-EMC/WW3/wiki/About-WW3, and "solves the random phase spectral action density balance equation for wavenumber-direction spectra" and the model includes options for shallow-water surf zone applicaitons.
-THis package can do some really advanced physics if I can figure out how to harness it.
-Note: this is what surfline uses.
-Setting this up is out of my wheelhouse right now.
+If I want to take this project a whole step farther, I could learn to use the program WaveWatch3, developed by NOAA and available at https://github.com/NOAA-EMC/WW3/wiki/About-WW3.
+It "solves the random phase spectral action density balance equation for wavenumber-direction spectra" and the model includes options for shallow-water surf zone applicaitons.
+This is the model that surfline uses, and the package can do some really advanced physics and numerical modeling.

 ### Process of Building Wave Report:
-Wave report is stored in Juan_de_Fuca.py
+Wave report is stored in Salish_Alerts.py
-#### Step 1: Predict Waves off Pacific Ocean and when they will reach Neah Bay
-These predictions are stored in data/predicted/Neah

-#### Step 2: Predict which waves hitting Neah Bay will make it to Fort Ebey
+#### Step 1: Look at most recent data
+I pull the NOAA data into my program.

+#### Step 2: Infer Wave's properties
+For geodesy, I use formulas for handeling spherical coordinate systems [oulined here.](https://www.movable-type.co.uk/scripts/latlong-vectors.html)

+For estimating the wave's properties such as steepness and celarity, I use formulas outlined here

 Azimuth from Neah Bay to Fort Ebey is about 100° E of N. A wave with an 11 second period traveling in 100m water moves about 17 meters/s.
 Tidal Currents can add +- 1.5 meters/s to this speed.

 #### Step 3: Identify when waves pass Port Angelis, and New Dungeness